MattKim97/HashbrownHashers/README.md

 - View Recipes by Difficulty : Ability to filter recipes based on difficulty\
 View Recipes by Preparation Time : Ability to filter recipes based on prep-time\
 - View Recipes by Spiciness : Ability to filter recipes based on spiciness
+- View All Reviews by Recipe

 **For Members**

 - Create a Recipe : Members can add new recipes\
 - Edit own Recipe : Members can modify recipes they have created\
 - Delete own Recipe : Members can remove recipes that they have created
+- Create a Review for a recipe that they have not created for already
+- Delete a Review that they own

 **Admin**

 - Create a Recipe : Admins can create new recipes\
 - Edit any Recipe : Admins can modify any recipe\
 - Delete any Recipe : Admins can remove any recipe
+- Create a Review for a recipe that they have not created for already
+- Delete any Review

 ### User Stories